 American military analyst Pierre Sprey, who was part of a group of Pentagon experts in the 1970s, criticized the Soviet supersonic front-line fighter MiG-21, stating that the aircraft had too many shortcomings.
-Former US Navy F-4 Phantom II pilot John Cheshire would disagree with him.
+Former US Navy F-4 Phantom II pilot John Cheshire disagreed with him.

 I haven't flown the MiG-21, but I've encountered it.
 I remember chasing a Soviet fighter in my F-4 Phantom II at top speed for a long time.
 And it was surprisingly faster.

 Cheshire acknowledged that the MiG-21 had limitations: short flight range, weak weapons systems.
-However, at the time, the Soviet fighter was considered "simple, cheap, and effective, like the AK-47 in aviation," he emphasized.
+However, at one time the Soviet fighter was considered"simple, cheap and effective, like the AK-47 in aviation", he emphasized.

 The USSR achieved its goal by creating a durable, reliable, and easy-to-maintain fighter with exceptional climb rate and maneuverability.
 It surpassed any aircraft in service in the early 1960s.